 This is a specially created espresso blend, with intense and robust profiles.
-It comes from Colombia and Sumatra, and is roasted to an espresso profile, boasting both depth and body.
+It comes from Guatemala and Brazil, and is roasted to an espresso profile, boasting both depth and body.

 About Sumatra region